-There is a signup sheet for parents to volunteer to provide breakfast for one of our Wednesday runs at Oak Forest Park.
-Every other Wednesday during the summer we'll meet at Oak Forest Park for our morning training run.
+There is a signup sheet for parents to volunteer to provide breakfast for one of our Friday runs at Oak Forest Park or other location.
+Approximately every other Friday during the summer we'll meet at Oak Forest Park for our morning training run.
 After this run, we'll eat breakfast (assuming there are parent volunteers) at the park pavilion and have games (nine square, frisbee, soccer, spikeball, and pickleball) for the kids to play.
 They can stay and play as long as they want.
-This summer there is also one breakfast at Nicholl's Park in Fruit Heights.
+This summer there is also one breakfast at Northridge (first day of summer training), one at Sugarhouse Park (for a Saturday long run), and one at Nicholl's Park in Fruit Heights (after coach catch).

 On Saturdays, there are optional (but recommended) team long runs.
-After the long runs, the team will provide chocolate milk, orange juice, yogurt, granola, and fruit for those who attend.
+After the long runs, the team will provide some combination of chocolate milk, orange juice, yogurt, granola, and fruit for those who attend.

 We encourage two to three parents to volunteer for each breakfast, as it helps defray the cost and workload.
 We will try to give people an idea of how many people to plan for, but usually 40-50 has been a good estimate.
 The kids love a traditional breakfast, but ultimately will eat (and love eating!) whatever you bring them.
 We encourage variety in food!
 Do what you can do, and please feel secure in knowing that the coaches and athletes are incredibly grateful!
-If we have no parents available to sign up for a breakfast on one of the Oak Forest Park Wednesday runs, we simply won't have a team breakfast that week.
+If we have no parents available to sign up for a breakfast on one of the Oak Forest Park or other "breakfast" runs, we simply won't have a team breakfast that week.
 No big deal.